calleboketoft/co-selectable-items/README.md

   - Open another terminal tab and run the protractor tests: `npm run e2e`

 ## Concept of component

+A typical situation would be selecting which user roles a specific user should have.
+Then there is a list of all roles available and a list for each user specifying which roles the user has.

+The component is initialised with two lists: `selectableItems`, which is the list of all the items available plus a display name, and `selectedItems`, which is the selected subset of items.

+When selecting and deselecting items, the `selectedItems` list is modified.

 An example of user roles:
 ```javascript